HADAHENO/7asebatiya_7elwan/README.md

 1. Install the required dependencies:

+   - apt-get update && apt-get install -y libsndfile1 ffmpeg
-pip install nemo_toolkit['asr'] Cython packaging
+   - pip -q install nemo_toolkit['asr'] Cython packaging
+   - pip install torch
+   - pip install pytorch-lightning
+   - pip install omegaconf
+   - pip install pandas
+   - pip install matplotlib

-2. Prepare your data and update the manifest file paths in the configuration.
+3. Prepare your data and update the manifest file paths in the configuration.

-3. Use the provided Python script to train the model.
+4. Use the provided Python script from training_notebook.ipynb to train the model.
 Please make sure you have the necessary computational resources (GPU recommended).

-4. Adjust hyperparameters as needed for your specific use case.
+5. Adjust hyperparameters as needed for your specific use case.

 ## Performance Assessment